wayne4s/sys-arch-trustworthy-ai-paper-lists/trustworthy-architecture.md

 - [ ] **Efficient SpMV Operation for Large and Highly Sparse Matrices using Scalable Multi-way Merge Parallelization.**
 - [ ] **eCNN: A Block-Based and Highly-Parallel CNN Accelerator for Edge Inference.**
 - [ ] **ShapeShifter: Enabling Fine-Grain Data Width Adaptation in Deep Learning.**
+- [ ] **Understanding Reuse, Performance, and Hardware Cost of DNN Dataflow: A Data-Centric Approach.**

 ### 2019 HPCA